FlexiGIS/FlexiGIS/README.md

 ## Installation

-After making sure all system requirements are satisfied, clone FlexiGIS repo create a Python virtual environment where the required python dependencies can be installed using.
-Python virtual environment can be created by following the tutorial steps from [here](https://packaging.python.org/tutorials/installing-packages/).
+After making sure all system requirements are satisfied, clone FlexiGIS repo create a Python virtual environment where the required python dependencies can be installed using Python virtual environment can be created by following the tutorial steps from [here](https://packaging.python.org/tutorials/installing-packages/).

 First clone the FlexiGIS code from the GitHub repository.
 In the next step, create a Python virtual environment (give a name e.g. \_env_name) where the required python dependencies can be installed using pip, then activate the virtual environment.